 Mmm.
 A little.

-Well, you seemed like one of the few real human beings of this season.
-I don’t know how you could deal with all that mess.
+I don’t know how you could deal with all that mess in the series.

 Haha.
 I’m not shy… actually, I’m really not shy, but when I went in the Apprentice, well, you just had a lot of very extrovert people that kind of make you look a little shier than you are.